remram44/taguette/paper.md

 ![A highlighted document exported from Taguette and opened in LibreOffice.\label{fig:export}](04-export.png)

-It is also possible to export a project as a SQLite3 database, in Taguette's native schema, which contains all the information necessary to continue work on another instance of Taguette.
+It is also possible to export a project as a SQLite3 database [@sqlite], in Taguette's native schema, which contains all the information necessary to continue work on another instance of Taguette.
 It is even possible to import them on our hosted version, [app.taguette.org](https://app.taguette.org/), or to export from there to a local copy.
 Older versions of the schema are automatically recognized and converted to the latest version if needed.

 # Related Work